Free Walking Tour Berlin

 The Construction of the Berlin Wall

-Construction of the Berlin Wall began overnight on August 13, 1961.
-Families were divided, and many people found themselves cut off from loved ones living on the other side.
-The wall was made of concrete and barbed wire, equipped with guard towers and a “no man’s land” area to prevent any attempts to escape.
-Its purpose was to prevent the mass exodus of East Germans seeking a better life in the democratic West.
+By August 13 1961, the Berlin Wall had been built overnight.
+Somehow, families were divided, and many people were cut off from loved ones on the other side.
+Concrete and barbed wire was the wall, supplemented with guard towers, and a ‘no man’s land’ area to deter those trying to escape.
+However, its intention was to stop the mass outflow of East Germans escaping poverty to a better life in the democratic West.

 Life Under the Berlin Wall

-Despite the hardships, the desire for freedom never wavered among the East German population.
-Over the years, people attempted various daring escape methods, including tunnels, hot air balloons, and even swimming across the river that divided the two sides.
-The wall became a symbol of oppression, reinforcing the determination to bring it down.
+However, the drive for freedom never saw an end, thanks to the East Germna population.
+Time and again, people came up with some kind of daring escape method: tunnels, hot air balloons, even swimming across the river that divided the two sides.
+Oppression became symbolized in that wall and such wall had to come down.

 The Winds of Change